sebaferreras/Ionic3-MultiLevelSideMenu/README.md

 ## Selecting options

 When an option is selected, the `MenuOptionModel` object is returned to the caller by the `selectOption` event.
-The `MenuOptionModel` object returned can then be used to check not only if the user should be redirected to a given page but also if the login / logout logic should be executed, and so on...
+The `MenuOptionModel` returned object can then be used to check if we need to push/set as root a new page, or if we need to handle that option as a special option.

 ```
 <side-menu-content [options]="options" (selectOption)="selectOption($event)"></side-menu-content>